Esri/geoai-retail/README.md

 > cookiecutter https://github.com/knu2xs/geoai-retail
 ```

 Next, although not completely necessary, it is highly recommended to also create a Conda environment for performing analysis.
 For the `arcpy` bindings to work in the new environment you cannot simply create a new environment using the normal `conda create` command.

-Due to this, please run the `create_env.cmd` script.
-This will create a new environment with a few extra packages required for the workflows included in this template to work.
-Most notably, one of the required packages includes the companion project to this, [BA-Tools](https://github.com/knu2xs/ba-tools).
+Do this by opening the ArcGIS Python Command Prompt (Start > Programs > ArcGIS > Python Commmand Promp).
+Next, simply open the ArcGIS Python Command Prompt as a user.
+Again, navigate to your project directory, and run the `create_env.cmd` script.
+This will create a new environment with the required companion project to this, [BA-Tools](https://github.com/knu2xs/ba-tools).

 ### Project Structure
 ------------